-The original idea that the hydrological responses of a catchment could be indexed on the basis of topography dates back to Kirkby (1975).
-He proposed the use of the TOPMODEL topographic index, which has proven to be a good indicator of flood-prone areas (Manfreda et al., 2011; De Risi et al., 2013; Jalayer et al., 2014).
-Its ability in reproducing the flood-prone areas was improved by Manfreda et al. (2011) who compared this ‘modified Topographic Index’ (TIm) with flood inundation maps obtained from hydraulic simulations, and observed that the portion of a basin exposed to flood inundation can be detected applying a threshold value, τ, on the map of TIm.
-This paper led to a number of applications where geomorphic indices, such as the TI and TIm, are adopted for the delineation of flood-prone areas ( e.g., Degiorgis et al., 2012; Suwandana et al., 2012; Knitter et al., 2012; Jalayer et al., 2014; Cooper, 2014; Papaioannou et al., 2015; De Risi et al., 2014; Pourali et al., 2016).
-In some of these studies, the procedure developed by Manfreda et al. (2011) and the relative GRASS GIS tool (Di Leo et al., 2011) have been applied in its original form.
-In other studies, the procedure has been modified exploring new calibration strategies (e.g. Jalayer et al., 2014).
+The journey to understanding flood-prone areas began with Kirkby (1975), who introduced the TOPMODEL topographic index.
+This index has since proven itself as a reliable indicator of flood-prone regions (Manfreda et al., 2011; De Risi et al., 2013; Jalayer et al., 2014).
+Manfreda et al. (2011) enhanced this index, creating the ‘modified Topographic Index’ (TIm), which, when coupled with hydraulic simulations, demonstrated its ability to identify areas at risk of flooding.
+This breakthrough paved the way for various applications utilizing geomorphic indices like TI and TIm for flood-prone area delineation (e.g., Degiorgis et al., 2012; Suwandana et al. 2012; Knitter et al., 2012; Jalayer et al., 2014; Cooper, 2014; Papaioannou et al., 2015; De Risi et al., 2014; Pourali et al., 2016).
+Researchers have either employed the original procedure by Manfreda et al. (2011) and the associated GRASS GIS tool (Di Leo et al., 2011) or adapted it with new calibration strategies (e.g., Jalayer et al., 2014).

-Manfreda et al. (2014, 2015) and Samela et al. (2016) improved the method introduced by Degiorgis et al. (2012) by comparing and evaluating different descriptors in terms of their suitability to delineating flood-prone areas.
-In their studies, the Geomorphic Flood Index (GFI, Samela et al., 2017), was found to be the best performing and the most consistent hydrogeomorphic descriptor amongst the ones analysed (Manfreda et al., 2015; Samela et al., 2016, 2017), one of which was the Height Above the Nearest Drainage (HAND) (Rennó et al., 2008; Nobre et al., 2016).
-Building upon this, Samela et al. (2017) and Tavares da Costa et al. (2019a) successfully delineated flood-prone areas at the continental scale by dramatically reducing computational times and costs, opening new possibilities for flood risk assessment and management over large-scales.
-In Tavares da Costa et al. (2019a), optimal thresholds of the GFI were also shown to be positively correlated to flood extents associated with specific return periods.
+Building upon these foundations, Manfreda et al. (2014, 2015) and Samela et al. (2016) improved upon Degiorgis et al.’s (2012) method by evaluating different descriptors for their effectiveness in delineating flood-prone areas.
+Among these, the Geomorphic Flood Index (GFI) emerged as the top-performing and most consistent hydrogeomorphic descriptor (Manfreda et al., 2015; Samela et al., 2016, 2017), alongside the Height Above the Nearest Drainage (HAND).
+This research opened up the possibility of delineating flood-prone areas on a continental scale, drastically reducing computational time and costs (Samela et al., 2017; Tavares da Costa et al., 2019a).
+In Tavares da Costa et al. (2019a), optimal GFI thresholds were shown to correlate with specific flood return periods.

 The intrinsic properties of the GFI have been further investigated by Manfreda and Samela (2019) to obtain an approximate, but immediate estimate of the water surface elevation in a river and surrounding areas.
 Surface elevations can be coupled with the vulnerability of exposed assets to obtain an assessment of the direct economic damage in a simple and effective way (Albano et al., 2020).